Sarah-Ribeiro/Sarah-Ribeiro/README.md

-👋 Hi my name is Sarah Ribeiro and I have 16 years old.
-Actually I'm a Junior FullStack Developer.
+👋 Hi my name is Sarah Ribeiro and I have 17 years old.

-👀 I have knowledges about Java, Spring Boot and ReactJS
+👀 I have knowledges about Java, Spring Boot and ReactJS.

+✉️ Email for contant: ribeirosarah0912@gmail.com